Ultimate Guide to the 2023 H-1B Lottery & Petition Processes

 Are there one or two rounds of lottery?

-There is generally just one round of lottery.
+Traditionally there has been just one round of lottery.
 But given that USCIS tried a new format of lottery registration in 2020 and the pandemic meant that USCIS wasn't able to fill out all the visas in round 1 and so ran another lottery later in the year to fill the 85,000 slots.
-There is a possibility of there being two rounds of lottery in 2021 as well since we are not over the pandemic period yet.
+In 2021 (Cap year 2022), however, USCIS ran the lottery three times but then in 2022 (Cap year 2023), USCIS got good at estimating the number of applications to select.
+So, they did ran a second lottery but almost no one new was picked in the lottery.

 With that sorted, let's take a look at the whole process - from applying to the lottery to successfully starting on the H-1B visa.
 But first let's tackle some myths that you'll hear from your friends or colleagues or may see on the immigration forums.